syncfusion-content/xamarin-docs/Xamarin/Popup/Styles.md

 ### Blurred background

-The SfPopupLayout allows to blur the background using SfPoupLayout.OverlayMode and SfPopupLayout.PopupView.PopupStyle.BlurIntensity properties, respectively.
+The SfPopupLayout allows to blur the background using SfPopupLayout.OverlayMode and SfPopupLayout.PopupView.PopupStyle.BlurIntensity properties, respectively.

 {% tabs %}